-Safety Features — Dual front and side airbags.
+Safety Features – Dual front, side and side curtain side airbags.

 - About the Author